aregsar/aregsarblog/blog/2020/laravel-app-with-mail-server-in-docker/index.md

         - "8100:8025"
 ```

 You will note that there are two port mappings.
-The mapping that is exposed on port 8003 on the local host is the mail server IMAP server port that the application dispatches emails to.
+The first port 1025 that is mapped to the localhost port 8003 on the local host is the mail server IMAP port that the application sends emails to.

-THe other port that is exposed on the local host port 8100 is a  email dashboard http port that we can navigate to, to see and manage the emails that were received by the mailserver.
+The second port 8025 that is mapped to the local host port 8100 is a web dashboard http port that we can navigate to in our web browser, to see and manage the emails that were received by the mail server.

-> Note: as configured, the emails will not be persisted across container restarts.
+> Note: As configured, the emails will not be persisted across docker container restarts.

-You can see alternative configurations for MailCatcher or PaperCut at the end of the article.
+You can view docker configurations for alternative to `Mailhog`, such as `MailCatcher` or `PaperCut` at the end of the article.

 ## Adding the environment variables for the mail service

-Update the env vars in .env file to:
+As a last step we will update the environment variables and configuration for our Laravel project to send emails to our local `Mailhog` server running in docker.

+First we will update mail server settings in the `.env` file of our Laravel project as shown below:

 ```ini
 MAIL_MAILER=smtp